The Legend of Legacy created and owned by FurYu and Atlus.

 Combat

 Combat is not random.
 Enemies appear on the field, and you have the opportunity to run away.
-Study enemy movements carefully and you can often flee without getting into a battle.
+Study enemy movements and you can often flee without getting into a battle.
 If you get into a battle that you don't like and want to run, you can - but you'll be forced back to the beginning of the area.
-Yes, not the current map, the area.
+Yes, not the current map, the entire area.

 Treasure